What are the best ways to take different vitamins?

 If You Utilize Supplemental Minerals

 Minerals in high concentrations may compete with one another for absorption.
-Use of calcium, zinc, and magnesium supplements concurrently is not advised.
-Additionally, if your doctor advises you to take these three minerals with food, try taking them with alternate meals or snacks as they are easier on the stomach when taken that way.
+The concurrent use of calcium, zinc, and magnesium supplements is not advised.
+Additionally, if your doctor advises you to take these three minerals with food, try taking them with alternate meals or snacks, as they are easier on the stomach when taken that way.
 Never use a single mineral along with an MVM or an antioxidant vitamin supplement, such as one containing lycopene and beta-carotene.
 See also: Supplements: What is silicon dioxide and how is it used?

 If You Consume Vitamin A